 - Generalized joint hyper-mobility

-There are 9 minor criteria which must also accompany the major ones for a diagnosis of cEDS.
+There are 9 minor criteria that must also accompany the major ones for a diagnosis of cEDS.
 The final diagnosis requires confirmation by molecular testing which will show a heterozygous mutation in one of the genes encoding type V collagen. cEDS is inherited in the autosomal dominant pattern.

 Ehlers-Danlos Syndrome: Treatment

+Muscle & Joint Clinic is a world leader in treating Ehlers-Danlos Syndrome.
+With our years of experience treating EDS, our background is unparalleled.
 We don’t predetermine what your care is going to be.
 Treatment is tailored to each person’s needs following an exam.
 Most often, treatment is a combination of in-office and home-based therapy.
 Muscle & Joint Clinic will closely monitor your progress, modifying it as your body restores its strength and capacity.

 While Ehlers-Danlos Syndrome is not curable, Muscle & Joint Clinic’s proven track record has allowed many of our patients to reduce pain and increase function.
 We have helped patients devastated by pain, joint instability, and other aspects of EDS.
 We work with you to find the best way to develop a pain-reduced or pain-free lifestyle.
 Many people who live with EDS have learned with proper treatment they can still be active and do the things they love.